-At June 30, 2020 and December 31, 2019, the Company recorded indefinite-lived intangible assets of \$45.2 million and \$48.7 million, respectively.
+At September 30, 2020 and December 31, 2019, the Company recorded indefinite-lived intangible assets of \$45.2 million and \$48.7 million, respectively.
 Indefinite-lived intangible assets consist of acquired in-process research and development ("IPR&D") related to the development of CDX-3379, the anti-KIT program (including CDX-0159) and the TAM program.
-The Company evaluated the CDX-3379 IPR&D asset for potential impairment as a result of the discontinuation of the CDX-3379 program.
-The Company concluded that the CDX-3379 IPR&D asset was fully impaired, and a non-cash impairment charge of \$3.5 million was recorded for the three months ended June 30, 2020.
+The Company evaluated the CDX-3379 IPR&D asset for potential impairment as a result of the discontinuation of the CDX-3379 program in the second quarter of 2020.
+The Company concluded that the CDX-3379 IPR&D asset was fully impaired, and a non-cash impairment charge of \$3.5 million was recorded during the second quarter of 2020.
 CDX-0159 is in Phase 1 development and the TAM program is in preclinical development.
-As of June 30, 2020, none of the Company's IPR&D assets had reached technological feasibility nor did any have alternative future uses.
+As of September 30, 2020, none of the Company's IPR&D assets had reached technological feasibility nor did any have alternative future uses.